pykern package

 Which module is calling the caller of this function.

 Will not return the same module as the calling module, that is, will iterate until a new module is found.
+If exclude_first == True it will also exclude the first module found that is not the calling module.

 Note: may return __main__ module.